Natas Travel Fair 2026

 Image credit: dilettantiquity

-This inquisitive and elegant animal is in fact, one of Western Australia’s most endangered marsupials and extensive conservation efforts have been made to combat its near-extinction.
-It’s time to pay some attention to these incredible creatures and ensure their survival long into the future.
+This inquisitive and elegant animal is, in fact, one of Western Australia’s most endangered marsupials and extensive conservation efforts have been made to combat its near-extinction.
+It’s time to pay attention to these incredible creatures and ensure their survival for generations to come.

 Where to find them: Dryandra Woodland, Dryandra via, Tomingley Road, Dryandra WA 6311